 Paul was born in Aldershot in 1939 but came to Colchester in 1946, his family living in military married quarters in Aisne Road.
 For all his working life he worked for Colchester hospitals as a microbiologist.
 When he was married, he and his wife Veronica came to live in one of the new houses in Hall Lane, Fordham.
 2 hours

 20 - wmv

 Stan was born in 1924 and had recently received a commemorative medal from the French government in recognition of his services as a cable layer with the British Army during the D-Day landings in Normandy in 1944.

 21 - 16GB SD - 070316

-We are always looking for people who are willing to be interviewed, especially those with a local upbringing and of an elderly age.
+We would be looking for people who were willing to be interviewed, especially those with a local upbringing and of an elderly age.

 To volunteer to be interviewed, please contact us here, or by writing to

 There is absolutely no charge for this.
 We do it for the enjoyment of hearing an old'un talk about the past and for opportunity to make a record of a fragment of our country's history.
-A copy of your interview will be put onto a video cassette for you to keep.
-Further copies can be made but we would like you to provide the tapes for this purpose.
+A copy of your interview will be put onto a video cassette or computer disk, for you to keep.
+Further copies can be made but we would like you to provide the tapes or disks for this purpose.

 With ever changing technology, we need to make sure that the data is stored for posterity in such a way that it can be used by future generations.
 Our current procedure is as follows: